Is it possible to send messages faster than the speed of light? could have us testing for an answer within just a few years.

 For a while it looked like there would be no way to rule this possibility out.
 We could only perform new experiments that would set a new lower bound on the speed of these “secret messages.”
 After all, there’s no way to prove that something happens instantaneously, right?

-According to a new paper, there actually is.
+According to a new paper, .

 The research, led by Jean-Daniel Bancal from the University of Geneva, Switzerland, was also carried out by physicists from Spain, Belgium, and Singapore.

 In the paper, they constructed a mathematical argument demonstrating that a system of four entangled particles could be used to prove that particles don’t communicate with each other through some secret mechanism at any non infinite speed.

 They demonstrated that if such secret signals exist, travel faster than light, and do not travel instantaneously, that the probabilities of certain measurement results would no longer be independent.
 This, in turn, would make it possible to send messages faster than the speed of light.

 Suppose you had a box full of subatomic particles that had been entangled with another box of particles, and you traveled light years into space.
 According to this model, if you made a series of measurements of these particles, you would ultimately be able to tell if the other observer had measured them first, which could be used as a way of sending messages.